-Examining the last six quarters in more detail, however, reveals that the number of live enforcement cases increased during the first three quarters of 2020/21, as the number of cases opened exceeded the number closed, reaching a peak of 4,074 live cases at the end of December 2020.
-In the quarters that followed the number of live cases have fluctuated, with the live number reducing to 3,855 at the end of September 2021.
-In Q2 2021/22 the number of enforcement cases opened (762) was lower than the number closed (847), therefore reducing the live load in the latest quarter.
+The number of live enforcement cases at the end of December 2021 was 3,710.
+Examining the last seven quarters in more detail, however, reveals that the number of live enforcement cases increased during the first three quarters of 2020/21, as the number of cases opened exceeded the number closed.
+The number of live enforcement cases peaked at the end of December 2020 with 4,074 live cases.
+In the quarters that followed the number of live cases have fluctuated, with the live number reducing to 3,710 at the end of December 2021.
+Over the last six months the number of enforcement cases opened was lower than the number closed, therefore leading to a reduction in the live load.

-The number of cases over two years old stood at 1,206 at the end of September 2021, accounting for 31.3% of all live cases.
-This compared with 27.8% of live cases at the end of September 2020.
+The number of cases over two years old stood at 1,216 at the end of December 2021, accounting for 32.8% of all live cases.
+This compared with 27.4% of live cases at the end of December 2020.